A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Deep Representations Learning

+\textit{Local representation learning} focuses on capturing fine-grained features by exploiting spatial representations from specific regions of human bodies.
+In the traditional era, Liu~\etal~\cite{usflabel} highlighted the significance of different body parts having distinct shapes and moving patterns.
+Recent works have proposed effective methods for learning local representations.
+For example, Fan~\cite{gaitpart} introduced GaitPart, utilizing focal convolutions on horizontally partitioned body parts.
+Shen~\etal~\cite{shen2022reversemask} addressed the limitation of hard partitioning and proposed ReverseMask, randomly generating masks to force CNNs to learn local features.
+Horizontally Pyramid Pooling, employed in methods like~\cite{gaitpart, gaitsetv1}, has become a widely used technique for separating holistic features into multiple horizontal strips to capture local patterns.
+Local features can also be extracted from pose-driven regions of interest (RoI)\cite{posereid}, attention regions of appearance\cite{attentionReid}, body components through parsing~\cite{usflabel}, or patch-level approaches~\cite{patchJapan}.
+Research~\cite{Lin_2021_ICCV,2019zhangACL} has demonstrated that local representation learning-based methods can achieve better results.

-In conclusion, global features pay more attention to the information in holistic, whereas local features focus on partial information.
+In conclusion, global features focus more on holistic information, whereas local features focus on partial information.
 Global features contain more coarse information, while local features contain fine-grained information.
-Some recent attempts~\cite{Lin_2021_ICCV,gaitsetv1} combine the two kinds of features for better performances, which is a reasonable solution for learning better representations.
+GaitGL~\cite{Lin_2021_ICCV} combines the two kinds of features for better performances, which is a reasonable solution for learning better gait representations.